joshuawills/X-Compiler/website/mydocs/content/docs/language/types.md

 ### Structs

 Struct types are an experimental feature currently being developed for the X-Compiler.
 They can be nested, and are accessed using a dot notation.
+Use the *->* syntax, like C, for pointer accesses.
 An example is below.

 ```Rust
 struct BoolBox -> {